-Yanmar tractors are very capable little machines but some people might not know what can be done with them.
+Yanmar tractors are very capable little machines but some people might not know what to really expect out of them.
 This article is designed to help you know what to expect out of your tractor.

 Yanmar tractors come in various sizes and, obviously, the larger the tractor the more work you can do in a given time (all other things being equal).
 These smaller loader tractors are perfect for moving a bucket load of sand, rocks, or dirt around your property.
 If you are expecting to dig a pond in your back yard- rent an excavator.
 Front loader tractors are simply not designed to dig.
 They are designed to scoop and move.

 2wd Loader Work

 Adding a loader to a 2wd tractor is not usually the best investment.
 It will work better than a shovel and a wheelbarrow but it will have some serious limitations.
 The problem is that when you try to scoop up a load you are pivoting on the front tire and unloading the weight off of the rear tire.
 The rear tire now has very little traction and, since the front tire does not have any power on a 2wd tractor, you are pretty much stuck until you release the pressure on the loader bucket.
 You can counter this somewhat by adding weights to the rear tires, attaching a weight to the three point hitch, or even by leaving your mower hooked up but you will still never be as productive as a 4wd tractor.
 Is it better than a shovel & a wheelbarrow?
 Yes.
 Is it worth the cost of adding a loader to a 2wd tractor?
 Not generally but everyone's circumstance is different.
 It is usually better to spend a few hundred dollars and upgrade to a 4wd tractor if you are going to be doing a lot of loader work.

 Leveling A Lawn